-Beer & Sage Battered Onion Rings with Spicy Ketchup – Recipe!
-Image 1
+Beer and Sage Battered Onion Rings with Spicy Ketchup Recipe Image 1

 Appetizers, Favorite Things, Food, Love

-Beer & Sage Battered Onion Rings with Spicy Ketchup – Recipe!
+Beer and Sage Battered Onion Rings with Spicy Ketchup Recipe

 When I was a kid, I just loved onion rings.
 I loved the soft warm onion with the crunchy exterior and of course, a nice spicy dipping sauce.
-Today, I don’t eat onion rings very often, but if I do, they definitely have to be good and making your own at home is what I highly recommend.
+Today, I don’t eat onion rings very often, but if I do, they definitely have to be good and making your own at home and these Beer and Sage Battered Onion Rings with Spicy Ketchup are super tasty.

 Beer can enhance the flavor of almost anything, especially batter and when making onion rings, it gives them a richness that’s different if you use milk or water.
 I don’t drink much beer, but I choose to eat it instead, and using a beer that’s rich in color like, a Belgium White Ale, adds a slight hint of citrus, along with an earthiness that adds depth of flavor.